Mozambique May 21, May 22, May 26-28, 2023.

 SLEEP

 Hotels.
-Hotels in Mozambique are generally ungraded and, particularly in the less traveled parts of the country, have not been updated since independence.
-In some cases you can pay up to $50USD a night for a hotel room that should be in the $5 – $10 range based on facilities.
-On the other end of the scale Mozambique hosts some of the most incredible, and expensive, hotels and resorts in the world.
+Hotels in Mozambique are generally ungraded and, particularly in the less travelled parts of the country, have not been updated since independence.
+In some cases, you can pay up to $50USD a night for a hotel room that should be in the $5 – $10 range based on facilities.
+On the other end of the scale, Mozambique hosts some of the most incredible, and expensive, hotels and resorts in the world.

 Backpacker Lodges.
-Maputo, Tofo Beach, Vilanculos and Pemba have several backpacker lodges each and are geared up for the budget traveler.
+Maputo, Tofo Beach, Vilanculos and Pemba have several backpacker lodges each and are geared up for the budget traveller.
 Elsewhere transient labor guesthouses or cheap hotels.

 Violence between FRELIMO and RENAMO has erupted recently, with many South African tourists having been attacked.
 The violence is only evident north of Vilanculos.
 If you stay south of this, you should be clear of any violence.
 Consult your local Ministry of Foreign Affairs for further information and to ensure that travel to Mozambique is still safe.
 It is advised that your report your presence to your country’s embassy in Maputo or consulate in another major city upon your arrival in Mozambique.